640.30, Child Abuse Investigations

 - Multnomah County Child Abuse Team Protocol (Multnomah County District Attorney’s Office)

-b.
-Any mental injury to a child that will include only observable and substantial impairment of the child’s mental or psychological ability to function, caused by cruelty to the child, with due regard to the culture of the child.
+Any mental injury to a child which shall include only observable and substantial impairment of the child’s mental or psychological ability to function, caused by cruelty to the child, with due regard to the culture of the child.

-c.
-Sexual abuse, including but not limited to rape, sodomy, sexual abuse, incest, and unlawful sexual penetration.
+Sexual abuse, including but not limited to rape, sodomy, sexual assault, incest, and unlawful sexual penetration.

-f.
-Threatened harm to a child; subjecting a child to a substantial risk of harm to the child’s health or welfare.
+Threatened harm to a child, which means subjecting a child to a substantial risk of harm to the child’s health or welfare.

 Non-family member: Any person not listed as a family member, including neighbors, friends, teachers, other temporary child custodians and strangers.